-And worst still, it's compulsory - you can't even book a practical till it's sorted.
+And worst still, the test is compulsory - you're not even allowed to book a practical driving test until it's sorted.

-But don't worry.
-Our comprehensive guide will help you pass your Theory Test like a boss.
+But don't worry, our comprehensive guide is here to help you pass your Theory Test like a boss.

-The Theory Test is a compulsory digital test that all UK learner drivers must take and pass before they can book a practical driving examination.
+The Theory Test is a compulsory digital test that all UK learner drivers must take and pass before they can even book a practical test.

 It was first introduced in 1996 by the Driver & Vehicle Standards Agency (DVSA), the government body responsible for driving education.
-The DVSA is not to be confused with the Driver & Vehicle Licensing Agency (DVLA), which issues provisional and full driving licences.
+The DVSA is not to be confused with the Driver & Vehicle Licensing Agency (DVLA), which is the organisation that issues provisional and full driving licences.

 Originally a written exam, the Theory Test was computerised in 2000.